PISA Test Results For U.S. Students Are 'Sobering'

 SANCHEZ: That's Marc Tucker.
 He heads the Center for Education and the Economy which for 25 years has been studying the world's best performing education systems, like the Chinese province of Shanghai and countries like Japan and the Republic of Korea.

 TUCKER: These countries have been making big changes in their education system.
 They have not been tradition-bound.
 They have asked themselves what's working for us and what's not working for us, and they have been willing to change.
 Number two, what you will find among top performers is that they have been working hard to provide more resources for kids who are harder to educate, than kids who are easier to educate.
 In some of those countries, like Singapore, it means not just more teachers but better teachers.

 SANCHEZ: Still, there is a bright side for the U.S. in all this, says Harvard Professor Jan Rivkin.
 If you break down U.S. scores by state, Massachusetts is right up there with some of this year's top performing countries.
 So if Massachusetts was a country, it would rank 6th in reading above Finland - a country that many in the U.S. consider a model.
 In science, Massachusetts would rank 9th; and in math, 17th.

 RIVKIN: The success in Massachusetts, I think shows the power of finding a coherent strategy.
 Here, we've raised standards, we've provided greater support, we've invested deeply in the quality of teaching.
 And we in Massachusetts have stuck to that for decades, and that shows up in the results over time

 SANCHEZ: Massachusetts, says Rivkin, is a good example of what works when school reformers stay the course.

 Claudio Sanchez, NPR News.

-This is NPR News.
-Transcript provided by NPR, Copyright NPR.
+(SOUNDBITE OF MUSIC) Transcript provided by NPR, Copyright NPR.